Hjörleifshöfði in South Iceland - the Hike, the Inhabitants and the Yoda Cave

 Runs on Hjörleifshöfði

-Markús didn't want to change anything or upset anybody, as it were, at Hjörleifshöfði, as to not disturb the hidden powers of the nature of Iceland.
+Markús didn't want to change anything or upset anybody, as it were, at Hjörleifshöfði, so as not disturb the hidden powers of the nature of Iceland.

 Hjörleifshöfði cape South-Iceland